matheusb432/rust-course/notes/01-fundamentals.md

 ## Data Types

+Type annotations are mostly optional within function bodies, they can be explicitly specified using let bindings, but it's usually better to let the compiler infer the types

 ### Struct

 A struct (structure) is a type that contain multiple fields to group similar data together, much like an object

-It cannot have some pieces of data and not others
+It cannot have some pieces of data and not others.

+Structs cannot have borrowed `&` data, as they are responsible for cleaning up their data when they are dropped, and they cannot drop data that they don't own.

 ```rust
 struct ShippingBox {